 However, if you are gaining 1,000 feet over five miles, that’s much more reasonable.
 You’ll still feel the uphill, but it won’t be the butt-kicking suffer-fest.
 Keep in mind that it will take you around two and a half hours to make that distance, so it may be longer, but it won’t be as physically demanding.

-Resources for Finding a Hike
+Resources for Finding Hiking Trails

 For bigger hikes and mountains, I love Summit Post.
 Beta, or route information, varies greatly on the site, but it will usually help me get started in my search.
 I also rely heavily on blogs, trip reports, and Facebook Groups.
 However, I will do a little research before I go into a forum or group, so my question is specific.
 Facebook groups are great for asking about current conditions, road closures, and so on.

 For GPS needs, I use the free TopoMaps+ app on my iPhone.
 I don’t believe it’s available on Andriod (yet), but Gaia is another great resource.
 You can purchase the full app and it’s fantastic, or you can simply use the free version.
 Be sure to download the topo maps before heading to the trailhead.
+Simply trace the route (by looking at a map on AllTrails or similar website) and then download the section of the map where you drew your route.

 Getting to the Trailhead